-The Fontaine Center also offers support programs to students who are referred to our office for violations of the UGA Alcohol and Other Drug policy and/or referrals from the community courts.
+The Fontaine Center also offers support programs to students who are referred to our office for violations of the UGA Policy on Alcohol and other Drugs and/ or referrals from the community courts.
 Students concerned about their own substance use may schedule an appointment to meet with one of the Fontaine Center staff members for an initial consultation.
 The following are some of the programs available to students:

 - BASICS: Brief Alcohol Screening and Intervention for College Students